 Naturally Sourced Insect Repellent

 Hiking is an easy way to pick up bugs & bug bites.
-Ticks can transfer a number of serious diseases to your dog, and mosquitoes bites can lead to deadly heartworm disease.
+Ticks can transfer a number of serious diseases to your dog, and mosquito bites can lead to deadly heartworm disease.
 That’s why preventing bug bites when hiking is absolutely essential.
 Treating your dog with a naturally sourced insecticide and repellent is the safest way to keep bugs off your pet when hiking.
 Choosing a natural alternative to chemical pesticides is important, as most insecticides—even those specifically marketed to dogs—contain toxins that are dangerous for people, pets and the environment.

 Brush (For Removing Plants, Burrs, Etc)